Overcoming Shame: Letting God Heal You And Set You Free With His Love

 If you feel shame, it may be tempting to numb those feelings by turning to other things.
 You might use emotional eating, retail therapy, pornography, or alcohol abuse to mask your feelings.
 But when the short-lived relief is over after a few minutes or hours, you experience rebound shame.

 For some people, shame tempts them to humiliate others as a form of revenge.
 For example, returning home to yell at your now elderly father for his abuse or taking out your rage on your spouse.
-But these behaviors won’t stop your shame.
+But these behaviors won’t stop your shame; they’ll only keep you from overcoming shame in the long run.

 Satan wants to convince you that you’re alone in your shame.
 He wants you to feel as if you’re the only one to ever experience it, and he wants that feeling of shame to keep you isolated, so you don’t turn to your loving Savior to set you free.